PyGuy-Programming/RPi-CEC-automation/README.md

   python3 -m pip install ttkbootstrap
   ```

 ## How to
   - press on ```Code``` and then on ```Download ZIP```
   - extract all files from the ZIP file
   - open the .py file in your Python-Interpreter of choice and run the file

 ## How to change times

-   to change time just change the two variabels¹ for the times
+   To change time just change the two variabels¹ for the times:

    ¹
 ```